smlobo/cuda/vector-add/README.md

 [Vector addition of 10000000 elements]
-Copy input data from the host memory to the CUDA device CUDA vectorAdd kernel launch with 39063 blocks of 256 threads Copy output data from the CUDA device to the host memory Vector Add on GPU time: 31.708ms
+Copy input data from the host memory to the CUDA device CUDA vectorAdd kernel launch with 39063 blocks of 256 threads Copy output data from the CUDA devi``` ce to the host memory
+Vector Add on GPU time: 31.708ms
 Test PASSED
 % sudo /usr/local/cuda-9.0/bin/nvprof --print-gpu-trace ./vectorAddGPU